Visit Jackson Recognizes Small Businesses During NTTW

 Small businesses are the lifeblood of our local economies.
 During National Travel and Tourism Week, May 2-8, Visit Jackson takes a look at a handful of selected retail partners who entice visitors and locals alike, and enhance the City With Soul mission to connect, engage and inspire the Jackson community.

-Billed as an “alternative culture” store in Jackson’s Midtown neighborhood, OffBeat started in May 2014 as an idea and an attempt to build community through a store and art gallery.
+Billed as an “alternative culture” store in Jackson’s (now in Downtown Jackson), OffBeat started in May 2014 as an idea and an attempt to build community through a store and art gallery.

 “I learned how to read from comics and being a DJ… they just mesh so well together,” said owner Phillip “DJ Young Venom” Rollins.
 “I felt like (comics) wouldn’t be strong enough as a store by itself, so, let me combine the two and add in some designer toys and a gallery wall for minority artists.”

-In previous years, the store hosted shows, had parties, movie screenings, album releases, free comic book days, video game tournaments, record store days and so much more.
-In their first major event since the pandemic, Offbeat will host Record Store Day 2021 on June 12.
+The store hosts shows, parties, movie screenings, album releases, free comic book days, video game tournaments, record store days and so much more.

 Rollins added, “I want people to realize all the potential Jackson has before giving up on it.”

-Offbeat is located at 151 Wesley Avenue.
+Offbeat is located at 109 North State Street.
 Visit them online at offbeatjxn.com.

 It is the mission of Jackson, Mississippi-founded Thimblepress® to “encourage kindness and inspire fun with the colorful, happy and innovative products they create, the stories they tell and how they operate their business.”